Quantum Imaginary-Time Evolution with Polynomial Resources in Evolution Time: Introduction

 Two primary computational challenges limit classical simulation of imaginary-time evolution: the Hilbert space dimension grows exponentially with particle number, and the required numerical precision increases exponentially with imaginary time.
 Therefore, simulating imaginary-time evolution on classical computers incurs computational costs that scale exponentially with both system size and evolution duration, severely restricting practical applications.

-Quantum computing offers a promising alternative for preparing imaginary-time evolution states through its efficient representation of quantum many-body states.
+Quantum computing offers an alternative for preparing imaginary-time evolution states through its efficient representation of quantum many-body states.
 Quantum algorithms for imaginary-time evolution follow two main approaches.
 The first trains parameterized quantum circuits by optimizing loss functions computed from measurement outcomes~\cite{mcardle2019variational, lin2021real, mcmahon2025equating}.
 The second employs Trotterization to decompose the evolution into short segments, each simulated via real-time evolution algorithms~\cite{motta2020determining,gomes2020efficient, nishi2021implementation,huang2023efficient,yeter-aydeniz2020practical,yeter-aydeniz2022quantum,jouzdani2022alternative}.
-Numerical and experimental studies demonstrate that both approaches can approximate imaginary-time evolution with resource costs scaling polynomially in qubit number.
+Numerical and experimental studies demonstrate that these approaches can approximate imaginary-time evolution with resource costs scaling polynomially in qubit number.

 These existing quantum approaches remain heuristic and inadequately address the measurement precision scaling with imaginary-time duration.
 The total number of measurements may grow exponentially to suppress error accumulation over imaginary time.
-Whether quantum computing can efficiently simulate imaginary-time evolution—particularly with polynomial resource scaling in imaginary-time duration—remains theoretically unresolved, necessitating alternative quantum algorithms.
+Whether quantum computing can efficiently simulate imaginary-time evolution, particularly with polynomial resource scaling in imaginary-time duration, remains theoretically unresolved, necessitating alternative quantum algorithms.

 Quantum signal processing (QSP)~\cite{low2016methodology} has emerged as a fundamental framework underlying many quantum algorithms.
 QSP and its extensions perform polynomial transformations of input quantum data, enabling efficient data encoding and extraction.
 Algorithms built on QSP and generalized frameworks~\cite{gilyen2019quantum, wang2023quantum} unify and extend established quantum algorithms~\cite{martyn2021grand}, achieving rigorous complexity bounds particularly for real-time Hamiltonian evolution simulation~\cite{childs2018toward,low2019hamiltonian,martyn2023efficient}.